Automic-Community/JIRA-Action-pack-for-JIRA-ARA-Plugin/README.md

 ---

 <p>This Action Pack can be used in Post-Deployment tasks to automatically create the triggers for the next stage in the Deployment Pipeline.</p>
-<p>Automate the creation of Deployment/Provisioning Requests within Jira and set the following ARA Execution parameters automatically:</p>
+<p>Automate the creation of Deployment/Provisioning Requests within JIRA and set the following ARA Execution parameters automatically:</p>
 <ul>
 <li>ARA Application</li>
 <li>ARA Workflow</li>